The vocabulary to talk about remote work in French

 Many organizations will also turn a larger part of their workforce to become remote workers.
 In fact, many organizations already recognize the benefits of remote work and are willing to put efforts and thoughts to build a remote culture.
 Many are wondering if this could put an end to the office as we know it?

 Remote Working & Distance Learning

 Online learning and remote working aren’t new, but our changing world made them a necessity.

 Of course, the repercussions of this global experience are countless.
 However, the post-pandemic predictions are bright for remote work as well as for distance learning.
 Starting the early days of lockdown in 2020, many learners started working on their French language skills during isolation.

 Many language learning programs are already online.
-Master Your French also operates fully remotely in order to provide French learners and students with online resources to learn French, improve their pronunciation, and practice their listening skills.
+Master Your French also operates fully remotely to provide French learners and students with online resources to learn French, improve their pronunciation, and practice their listening skills.

 How to say remote work in French?

 There are many terms to refer to remote work in French.
 Here are the 3 most common ways to say remote work in French:

 A brief history of remote work

 In English, remote work has many terms that evolved over the years.
 In the 1970s, Jack Nilles coined the term telework and telecommuting.
 The literal translation of telework is télétravail in French.
 This is the term that you’ll mostly use to refer to remote work.
 It is the French term to refer to remote work in 2020.